novasearch/wiki.novasearch.org/wiki/Cluster.md

 To access the cluster you need to log on to the SSH server on 193.136.122.132.

-All the nodes are interconnected using a Gigabit switch.
+All the nodes are interconnected using a Gigabit switch (.local) and a 10GBit switch (.fast).

 Master node
 -----------